Chanceux-02/student-management-system/Readme.md

 # Simple CRUD project using vanilla php

-CRUD operation using vanilla php and using MVC model
+CRUD operation using vanilla php and MVC model

 ##